kiran-90/wp-blog/README.md

-# wp-blog
+# portfolio-blog
-A WordPress Blog from scratch with Underscores for WordPress theme development.
+A WordPress porfolio blog based on a modified version of Underscores theme development.